 Use drawing to represent ideas like movement or loud noises.
 (Art)

-Show different emotions in their drawings and paintings, like happiness, sadness, fear Etc. (Art)

-Explore, use and refine a variety of artistic effects to Return to and build on their previous learning. refining ideas and developing their ability to represent them.
+Show different emotions in their drawings and paintings, like happiness, sadness, fear Etc. (Art) Return to and build on their previous learning, refining ideas and developing their ability to represent them.
 (DT) (Art) (Music)